nhayward/revpit/user/pages/08.faq/default.md

 <div markdown="1">

-**A:** Your query letter, first five pages, full manuscript, and synopsis will be uploaded to our submission form in SEPARATE documents.
+**A:** Your query letter & first five pages, full manuscript, and synopsis will be uploaded to our submission form in SEPARATE documents.
 (Accepted file formats are .doc, .docx, and .pdf.)

-Query letter:
- * Less than 1 page long.
+Query letter and first five pages in ONE document:
+ * Query should be single-spaced and the first five pages should be double-spaced.
+Use one-inch margins and a standard font (Calibri, Arial, or Times New Roman, 11 or 12 pt).
+ * Include a page break between the query and first five pages
- * Use a generic greeting, as the same letter will be seen by all of your chosen editors.
+ * Use a generic greeting in your query, as the same letter will be seen by all of your chosen editors.
   * See our [Sample Query](http://reviseresub.com/annual-contest/sample-query) for inspiration!

-First five pages:
- * Pages should be double-spaced, with one-inch margins and a standard font (Calibri, Arial, or Times New Roman, 11 or 12 pt).
  * Do not include a title page; the pages should begin with your first chapter or prologue.
  * Five double-spaced pages is approximately 1250–1500 words.
  * Make sure your pages end on a complete sentence.